 Step 3: Court Hearing and Judgment:

 The eviction hearing will take place before a judicial officer.
+Attend the court hearing on the scheduled date.
+Present your case, including proof of non-compliance and lease violations.
+The judge will consider arguments from both parties and issue a ruling.
 If the judge rules in your favor, the writ of restitution will be issued.

 Step 4: Issuance of the Writ of Restitution